Monument Wealth Management Articles

 How much profit do you need from the sale?

-To determine how much it’s going to take to live your ideal lifestyle post-sale, you’ll need to work closely with a CERTIFIED FINANCIAL PLANNER™.
-Once you have some guidelines in place, your lawyer or M&A advisor can help ensure that the terms outlined in any Letter of Intent (LOI) are aligned with your goals.
+To determine how much it’s going to take to live your ideal lifestyle post-sale, you’ll need to work closely with a wealth advisor who has expertise in working with business owners.
+Once you know what you need from your exit after taxes, your lawyer or M&A advisor can help ensure that the terms outlined in any Letter of Intent (LOI) are aligned with your goals.

 What type of transaction do you want?

-Sure, you could sell 100% of your business, but that’s not the only option.
+Sure, you could sell 100% of your business and walk away, but that’s not the only option.
 Would seeking a partnership be better suited for you?
 Or will you pass ownership onto family members?
 What terms are you looking for?
 Making this decision will also help determine how your personal finances might be affected.

 What is your ideal timeline?

 If you landed in group one, it’s important to set a goal for when you want to sell your business so you can begin to plan for a successful exit and achieve the highest valuation.
 Is it in 2 years?
 5 years?
-This gives you the opportunity to be strategic about your business strategy and give you enough time to achieve higher profitability and become more operationally sound (thus more attractive to potential buyers) before the sale.
+This gives you the opportunity to get clear on your business strategy and gives you enough time to achieve higher profitability and become more operationally sound (thus more attractive to potential buyers) before the sale.

 Wherever you are in the process, consulting with a financial advisor who specializes in Exit Planning is a great place to begin.

-As Financial Planners and Advisors, we always strive to connect with business owners like you before the sale of their business.
+As wealth advisors, we always strive to connect with business owners like you before the sale of their business.
 Our detailed Private Wealth Design process can act as a force of calm and relief in the face of the anxiety and uncertainty that can all too often accompany a business exit.

 Through our unique process, we help bring clarity in determining what the money from the sale of your business is for, and then we project different scenarios for the future depending on your goals.
-This allows you to pre-experience your decisions and understand the risks involved in your financial future.
+This allows you to pre-experience your decisions and understand the risks involved in your financial future, as well as what you need from your exit.

-We also connect you with a team of trusted advisors which is critical to a successful business exit, including a Wealth Advisor at Monument Wealth Management, a Deal Attorney, a Business Broker/Banker, a T&E Attorney, a CPA, and whatever else necessary.
+We also connect you with a team of trusted advisors which is critical to a successful business exit, including a Deal Attorney, a Business Broker/Banker, a Trust &Estate Attorney, a CPA, and whatever else necessary.

 We’ve noticed that our clients, of whom more than 50% are current or post-sale business owners, have found a lot of value in co-creating a Private Wealth Design before they exit their business.
 Whether you have one foot out the door or are clinging to your desk, we will help you feel more comfortable and confident in your exciting journey.